 The Public Library Association was founded.

-The Black Caucus of the American Library Association is founded.
+Hardy R. Franklin President of the American Library Association (1993/1994).

 Literature Review